 - For M.A.T. applicants only: Official scores, sent from the Educational Testing Services (ETS) directly to Trinity, on the Praxis I/Praxis Core examination.
 For M.A.T.
 Secondary passing Praxis II scores in the content area are required.

 - Applicants for whom English is not their first language and who have received degrees from institutions outside of the United States: Official scores of 550 or higher (written format), 213 or higher (computer format) or 79-80 or higher (internet format) from the Test of English as a Foreign Language (TOEFL) must be submitted prior to admission.
 The TOEFL is administered by the Education Testing Service (ETS).

-NOTE: While Praxis II is NOT required for admission into the M.A.T. programs in Early Childhood Education, Elementary, Secondary, and Special Education, passing scores in content ARE required to student teach (and obtain Provisional Certification in the District of Columbia).
+NOTE: While Praxis II is NOT required for admission into the M.A.T. programs in Early Childhood Education, Elementary, and Special Education, passing scores in content ARE required to obtain Provisional Certification in the District of Columbia.
+For M.A.T.
+Secondary passing scores in the content area is required.
 It is recommended that applicants inquire of their employer as to whether Provisional Certification is a requirement of their job and, if so, take the appropriate content area exam so that Trinity faculty may assist the applicant in applying for Provisional Certification.

 All supporting materials should be sent to:

 125 Michigan Avenue, N.E.

 It is the applicant’s responsibility to ensure all required documentation is submitted to Trinity in one package for an admission decision to be made.
 Applications are reviewed and evaluated in the order in which they are received.
 Admissions decisions will be communicated in writing to applicants as soon as possible after a decision is made.